kaitlin-lovrich/kaitlin-lovrich/README.md

 - :house: Based in Orange County, California.
 - :computer: Software Engineer.
-- :dart: Currently working on converting my `AJAX` project `Popular Anime Viewer` into a new and improved `React` project `Anime Almanac`!
+- :dart: Currently working on Leetcode practice for technical interviews!
 - 📫 How to reach me: kaylovrich@gmail.com
 ---